mikics/mikics.github.io/docs/_posts/2022-07-19-scattering-boundary-conditions-in-dolfinx.markdown

 eps_au = -1.0782 + 1j * 5.8089
 ```

-We want to define a space function for the permittivity $\varepsilon$ that takes the value of
+Now we can define a space function for the permittivity $\varepsilon$ that takes the value of
 the gold permittivity $\varepsilon_m$ for cells inside the wire, while it takes the value of the
-background permittivity otherwise:
+background permittivity $\varepsilon_b$ otherwise:

 ```python